The McGregor Computer Science Center

 Planning and Construction Time Frame

-The complete project timeline will be approximately 30 months.
-With the critical first phase of funding secured, the College is moving toward making the McGregor Computer Science Center a reality.
-Work has already begun on the required pre-construction services and the schematic design phase of the project.
-This will allow us to further engage the campus community—including CS faculty and the multi-disciplinary makerspace committee—to re-evaluate and refine some elements of program and planning, as well as to update cost estimates based on schematic designs, value engineering and scope refinement.
-At the conclusion of this phase, construction is anticipated to begin in summer 2019 and last up to 18 months, being completed in early 2021.
+The complete project timeline is approximately 30 months.
+With the critical first phase of funding secured, the College broke ground in September 2019, making the McGregor Computer Science Center a reality.
+Work is well underway, with plans to open in late summer 2021, and included engagement among the campus community—including CS faculty and the multi-disciplinary makerspace committee—to re-evaluate and refine some elements of program and planning, as well as to update cost estimates based on schematic designs, value engineering and scope refinement.